CSSAuditors/audit/site/reports/premier-league-2021-02.md

       - chart:
           item: ReportSizeCombined
           type: extractor
           info: This graph is interactive.
-You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
+You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below the graph.
       - description: >-
           Burnley’s and Chelsea’s sites do not load any external CSS file.
 The Premier League’s site loads more than 2MB of External CSS.
 Four other sites load more than 1MB of External CSS.